sulu/sulu-docs/bundles/http_cache.rst

     x-sulu-structure-uuid: 22a92d46-74ab-46cc-b47c-486b4b8a06a7
     x-sulu-page-ttl: 2400

-Paths Handler
+Url Handler
 """""""""""""

 Implements: **flush**, **invalidate** and **update response**.

-The paths handler will invalidate all the URLs associated with the subject Structure when it is updated.
+The url handler will invalidate all the URLs associated with the subject Structure when it is updated.
 For example, if a page is located at ``http://sulu.lo/de/my/page`` and ``http://sulu.lo/en/my/page`` then these two URLs will be purged in the cache, and their contents will be updated when they are next requested.

 .. note::

-    When using the paths handler you need to be aware that pages which reference the structure being invalidated will **not be updated** - for example pages which aggregate the subject structure in a SmartContent content type.
+    When using the url handler you need to be aware that pages which reference the structure being invalidated will **not be updated** - for example pages which aggregate the subject structure in a SmartContent content type.

 Public Handler